 Lady Raider para-athlete shines on the track and beyond

-“When I’m tired I talk myself through it, the pain and stuff.
-My arms get really tired on the 400, that last 100 my arms get really tired.
-Then my teammates and coaches kind of say, ‘lets go,’ Brandt said.
+“When I’m tired, I talk myself through it, the pain and stuff,” Brandt said.
+“Because my arms get really tired on the 400, that last 100 my arms get really tired.
+Then the teammates and coaches kind of say ‘let’s go.’”

-At a young age, Brandt joined One Chair at a Time with founded Joe Chris Rodriguez where she gets to swin, do archery, play basketball, and so much more.
-She has always had a competitive spirit, and she gets to show that in multiple ways.
+At a young age, Brandt joined One Chair at a Time with founder Joe Chris Rodriguez, where she gets to swim, do archery, play basketball, and so much more.
+She has always had a competitive spirit and she gets to show that in multiple ways.

-“We got so far, and we won state, we won.
-So out here I pretty much want to do the exact same thing,” Brandt said.
+“We got so far, and we won state,” she said.
+“So, out here, I pretty much want to do the exact same thing.”

 Copyright 2023 KFDA.
 All rights reserved.